Credit: Demo of my team and I’s mission control features

 Mission

-For the third year in a row, I am competing in NASA’s Spacesuit User Interface Technologies for Students (SUITS) to design and develop a user interface for NASA astronauts to establish a sustained human presence on the Moon and Mars.
+For the third year in a row, my team is competing in NASA’s Spacesuit User Interface Technologies for Students (SUITS) to design and develop a user interface for NASA astronauts to establish a sustained human presence on the Moon and Mars.
 Extravehicular activities (EVA), or spacewalks, play a vital role in these missions and the pursuit of deeper space exploration.

 -